 With hedgehog numbers having fallen by a third in just 10 years, they need all the help they can get.

-Hedgehogs usually hibernate from late October/early November until March or April, so now is the perfect time to lend them a helping hand by building a hedgehog home in your garden.
+Hedgehogs usually hibernate from late October/early November until March or April, so late summer or early autumn is the perfect time to lend them a helping hand by building a hedgehog home in your garden.

 - Hammer and nails